 False Impersonation Attorney in Austin, TX

 False impersonation is the crime of pretending to be another individual in order to deceive others and gain some advantage.
 In Texas, this law is taken very seriously.
 If convicted, you can face serious consequences including fines, jail time, and a permanent mark on your record.
-To avoid this, I can look at your situation and build a strong case that will likely lessen your charges or get them dropped altogether.
+To avoid this, I can look at your situation and build a strong case to try to lessen your charges or try to get it dropped altogether.

 In Texas, impersonating “a public servant with intent to induce another to submit to his pretended official authority or to rely on his pretended official acts” is considered a third degree felony,” as stated in Tex.
 Penal Code Ann.
 37.11.
 Under this law, the individual being ‘impersonated’ doesn’t have to exist as an actual person.
 For instance, if you were to pull over a driver, show him or her a fake badge and tell him or her that you were going to receive a ticket for speeding unless they gave you a certain amount of money, you would be committing the crime of impersonating a public servant.
 Although the person on your fabricated police badge did not actually exist, you were still acting as though you held a position you, in fact, did not hold.